flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/Example1.md

 ---

-### ⭐IV — Locate the nodes closest to the foot vertices
+### ⭐4️⃣ Locate the nodes closest to the foot vertices
 ```matlab
 % Locate the nodes closest to the foot vertices.